marianaagdias/NeuralLib/README.md

 # NeuralLib

-**NeuralLib** is an an opensource DL-based structured framework that promotes efficiency, reusability, scalability, and collaboration, empowering researchers and practitioners to apply state-of-the-art neural models to biosignal data efficiently.
-The primary objective of NeuralLib is to establish a modular, efficient, generalizable framework for biosignal processing using DL.
+`NeuralLib` is a Python library designed for advanced biosignal processing using neural networks.
+The primary objective is to establish a modular, efficient, generalizable framework for biosignal processing using DL.
+The core concept of `NeuralLib` revolves around creating, training, and managing neural network models and leveraging their components for transfer learning (TL).
+This allows for the reusability of pre-trained models or parts of them to create new models and adapt them to different tasks or datasets efficiently.

+The library supports:

+- Training and testing `Architectures` from scratch for specific biosignals processing tasks.
+- Adding tested models to hugging face repositories to create `ProductionModels` and share them with the community for public usage.
+- Extracting trained components from production models using `TLFactory`.
+- Combining, freezing, or further fine-tuning pre-trained components to train`TLModels`.

 ## Tutorials